Courses

 • ETX 260

-IMM 203 Cancer Immunology (Spring, alternate years)
+IMM 203 Cancer Immunology (Spring, alternate even years)

 This course covers concepts in cancer biology, progression and immune evasion.
 It will also cover topics such as: immune surveillance, immune effector mechanisms and current concepts in immune therapy.

-IMM 204 Innate Immunology (Spring, alternate years)
+IMM 204 Innate Immunology (Spring, alternate even years)

 This course covers current topics in the field of innate immunity through student seminar presentations and critical evaluation of the literature.
 Concepts include: pathogen recognition, intercellular communication, specialized cellular function and effector/signaling molecules.